rackerlabs/design-system/_docs/style/spacing.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-12-md hxSpan-12-lg" %}

 The document provides guidelines you should use when deciding on spacing values between and among user interface components.
-Specific values are provided, with justification for we recommend certain spacing values.
+Specific values are provided, with justification for why we recommend certain spacing values.

 The Helix spacing system applies to three areas of a user interface (UI): container, content, and component.